Fidelisesq/AWS-Cloud-Resume/Documentation.md

 `Slack Alert from SNS-Lambda`

 ![Slack-alert](https://github.com/Fidelisesq/AWS-Cloud-Resume/blob/main/Images%2BVideos/Slack%20Notification-1.png)
-- **CloudWatch Alarms**: Monitors API Gateway and Lambda for errors and latency.
-- **SNS Topic**: Centralised notification system for alerts.
-My slack & Email & PagerDuty were subscribed to my SNS.
-- **PagerDuty Integration**: Sends alerts to PagerDuty for critical issues.
-- **Slack Integration**: Sends notifications to a Slack channel for non-critical alerts.

 #### **Challenges & Strategies**
 While SNS allowed HTTPS subscription for PagerDuty integration, it can't retrieve my integration URL from AWS Secret Manager and it can't natively forward messages to Slack App.
 So, I employed two Lamba functions, which subsribed to SNS and forwared alerts generated by CloudWatch to my Slack App & PagerDuty for phone notifications.

 ---

-### **IV.
-Security & DNS: AWS WAF, Route53 & DNSSEC**
+### **V. Security & DNS: AWS WAF, Route53 & DNSSEC**

-The website is protected by AWS WAF to prevent common web exploits while activating DNSSEC for my domain enhances security by preventing attackers from tampering with DNS responses and ensuring the integrity and authenticity of the domain's DNS data.
+The WAF configuration protects the website by blocking excessive traffic from a single IP (rate limiting), known bad IPs associated with reconnaissance and DDoS attacks, and malicious inputs.
+It also applies AWS-managed rule sets to prevent common vulnerabilities like cross-site scripting (XSS) and SQL injection, while providing visibility through CloudWatch metrics.
+Activating DNSSEC for my domain enhances security by preventing attackers from tampering with DNS responses and ensuring the integrity and authenticity of the domain's DNS data while Route53 provides the custom domain.

 #### **WAF Integration with Cloudfront**
 ```hcl